AR/VR Application · Unity 3D · HTC Vive

 • An interactive holographic menu that wrapped around the user's hand like a wrist interface

-• Information spheres positioned around the vehicle, selectable via a pointer ray — each opening detailed information about the respective material or function
+• Information spheres positioned around the vehicle, selectable via pointer ray — each opening detailed information about the respective material or function

 Following the success of the VR experience, a reduced AR version was developed for tablet use.
 Using marker tracking, the vehicle appeared anchored in the real world — the tablet acting as a window into an augmented space where the full-scale car sat on the marker in front of the user.